mkrogemann/poller-json/README.md

 The gem has been developed to run in Ruby 1.9.3 and is being continuously integrated in (MRI) Ruby 2.0.0, 1.9.3 and 1.8.7.

 In order to provide JSON parsing capability, the gem makes use of further gems: [multi_json](https://github.com/intridea/multi_json) on all platforms and [json](http://flori.github.io/json/) in the case of Ruby 1.8.7.
+Please note that the pure Ruby solution to JSON parsing, ie [json_pure](https://rubygems.org/gems/json_pure) will work fine in case you do not want to compile any C code (the json gem makes use of native libs) or in case you have to work on a system that does not allow it (no gcc available, etc.)

 Of course, another dependency is the [poller](https://github.com/mkrogemann/poller) gem.